PsyTeachR/reprores-v2/docs/04-data.md

 ### Vectors {#vectors}

-A <a class='glossary' target='_blank' title='A type of data structure that is basically a list of things like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vector</a> in R is like a vector in mathematics: a set of ordered elements.
-All of the elements in a vector must be of the same **data type** (numeric, character, logical).
+A <a class='glossary' target='_blank' title='A type of data structure that collects values with the same data type, like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vector</a> in R is like a vector in mathematics: a set of ordered elements.
+All of the elements in a vector must be of the same <a class='glossary' target='_blank' title='The kind of data represented by an object.' href='https://psyteachr.github.io/glossary/d#data-type'>data type</a> (<a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a>, <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a>, <a class='glossary' target='_blank' title='A data type representing TRUE or FALSE values.' href='https://psyteachr.github.io/glossary/l#logical'>logical</a>).
 You can create a vector by enclosing the elements in the function `c()`.

 ```r